 And, of course, anywhere you’d turn to a Louisiana-style hot sauce (Cajun foods, fried foods), it’s also an absolute winner.

 Tabasco Family Reserve is about as collectible as Tabasco gets, only rivaled with their (also quite delicious) Tabasco Scorpion Sauce.
-Plenty of people are intrigued by the idea of something “limited” or “reserve” coming from a company that makes beloved, yet mass-market condiment staples.
+Plenty of people are intrigued by the idea of something “limited” or “reserve” coming from a family-owned company that makes beloved, yet mass-market condiment staples.
 And, best of all, they aren’t disappointed when they taste it.

 The label still looks like original Tabasco, but with more of a vintage vibe (which I love.)
 It looks aged, like the bottle has been waiting eight long years for the perfect moment to be opened.
 Love it.
 It’s a nice touch while keeping the expected Tabasco branding front and center.